 My path to jewelry wasn't direct though.
 At Florida State University, I earned my Bachelor of Science in Interior Design, and spent ten years in that career before I decided to make a change.
 There's a fabulous expression in Spanish, "Poco a poco se va lejos."
 "Bit by bit, one can go far," and bit by bit I got one break after another.
 Neiman Marcus hired me in their Precious Jewels Department (I believe on sheer enthusiasm alone) where I worked for a couple years, and learned so much.
 In 1999, the Gem and Jewelry Society of San Diego honored me with a full scholarship to attend the Gemological Institute of America (GIA), where I received my "G.G." (graduate gemologist degree).
 It was after graduation that I decided to start my own business, Jane Tipton Designs.
 My work was shown at Trios Gallery for many years, and is now available here on-line and at local art shows (please see the "

 " page).
 The shows are especially nice, because I always debut new designs.
-Dave, my sweetheart of nineteen years, is my hero during these events.
+Dave, my sweetheart of twenty years, is my hero during these events.
 He's learned so much about jewelry himself, and has been an invaluable asset when I want a second design opinion.
 We made our first international buying trip to Bali in 2006, and came back with literally pounds of gorgeous silver.
 I'm also blessed with contacts who live or work overseas, so there is a perpetual influx of wonderful pieces of craftsmanship to be integrated into art you can wear.